firmworks/files/docs/known-issues.md

 Filtered Lookups are not currently supported in the following FirmWorks Files components/views:

-- FirmWorks Files - Tile View
+- FirmWorks Files FileViewer - Tile View
 - File Tagger Button for Upload

 This is due to an issue with how Salesforce allows us to access filtered lookup criteria via apex